Cross-Border Freight Transport US/MX in Calgary

 Customer service in English and Spanish to resolve any situation.

 Calgary holds a strategic position in North American cross-border trade.
-As Alberta's largest city and Canada's energy capital, it generates significant economic activity that demands reliable logistics solutions to move goods into the United States and Mexico.
-At Control Terrestre, we offer cross-border full truckload (FTL) transport services designed to connect Calgary businesses with the continent's most important markets.
+As Alberta's largest city and Canada's energy capital, it generates sustained economic activity that demands reliable logistics solutions for moving freight to the United States and Mexico.
+At Control Terrestre, we provide full truckload (FTL) cross-border freight services designed to connect Calgary businesses with the continent's most important markets.

-Calgary's location in western Canada, with direct access to the Montana border and connections to the Pacific through the Port of Vancouver, makes this city a natural starting point for international trade operations.
-Our network of experienced transport providers allows us to manage cross-border shipments with the coordination that every customs crossing requires.
+Calgary's location on the western Canadian corridor, with direct access to the Montana border and connections to the Pacific through the Port of Vancouver, makes it a natural starting point for international trade operations.
+Our network of experienced carriers allows us to manage cross-border shipments with the coordination that every customs crossing requires.

-Calgary benefits from a ground transportation network that facilitates cargo movement toward major North American destinations.
-The Trans-Canada Highway (Highway 1) connects the city east to west, while the Queen Elizabeth II Highway (Highway 2) establishes a north-south axis linking Edmonton to the north with the US border to the south.
+Calgary is served by a ground transportation network that facilitates freight movement to major destinations across North America.
+The Trans-Canada Highway (Highway 1) links the city from east to west, while the Queen Elizabeth II Highway (Highway 2) creates a north-south corridor connecting Edmonton to the north with the U.S. border to the south.

-The Coutts-Sweetgrass border crossing, located at the Alberta-Montana border, is the primary commercial transit point for western Canada.
-This crossing connects directly with Interstate 15 in the United States, opening access to the Pacific Northwest corridor and major distribution centers in Montana, Idaho, Washington, and Oregon.
-For shipments that need to reach Mexico, this route enables a smooth connection through the US interstate highway network.
+The Coutts-Sweetgrass border crossing, located on the Alberta-Montana boundary, is the primary commercial transit point for western Canada.
+It connects directly to Interstate 15 in the United States, opening access to the Pacific Northwest corridor and major distribution centers in Montana, Idaho, Washington, and Oregon.
+For shipments destined for Mexico, this route enables a seamless connection through the U.S. interstate highway network.

-The Calgary region also benefits from its proximity to Canadian Pacific and Canadian National rail networks, complementing intermodal transport options for loads that combine ground and rail segments.
-Additionally, the logistics corridor to the Port of Vancouver provides connectivity with Pacific trade routes for international operations involving ground transport at origin or destination.
+The Calgary region also benefits from its proximity to Canadian Pacific and Canadian National rail networks, which complement intermodal transport options for cargo that combines over-the-road and rail segments.
+Additionally, the logistics corridor to the Port of Vancouver provides connectivity to Pacific trade routes for international commerce operations that include ground transport at origin or destination.

-Calgary's economy generates consistent freight flows that require specialized cross-border transport.
-The oil and gas sector, the backbone of Alberta's economy, demands regular movement of equipment, components, and industrial supplies between Canada and the United States.
-Companies in this sector need carriers with appropriate certifications and experience handling industrial cargo.
+Calgary's economy generates constant freight flows that require specialized cross-border transport.
+The oil and gas sector, the backbone of Alberta's economy, requires the regular movement of equipment, components, and industrial supplies between Canada and the United States.
+Companies in this sector need carriers with the right certifications and hands-on experience handling industrial loads.

 Agriculture and food processing represent another fundamental pillar.
-Alberta is one of Canada's leading producers of canola, wheat, and beef cattle, and much of this production is exported to US and Mexican markets.
-Refrigerated transport of meat products and processed agricultural goods requires uninterrupted cold chains that cross borders without compromising product quality.
+Alberta is one of Canada's leading producers of canola, wheat, and beef, and much of this production is exported to U.S. and Mexican markets.
+Refrigerated transport of processed meat and agricultural products requires unbroken cold chains that cross borders without compromising product quality.

-The technology and aerospace sectors, growing steadily in Calgary, create demand for transporting high-value components that require careful handling and predictable transit.
-These industries seek logistics partners capable of coordinating cross-border shipments with complete visibility throughout the journey.
+Calgary's growing technology and aerospace sectors generate demand for the transport of high-value components that require careful handling and predictable transit times.
+These industries look for logistics partners capable of coordinating cross-border shipments with full visibility throughout the journey.

-At Control Terrestre, we coordinate cross-border full truckload transport services to and from Calgary, tailored to the specific needs of each industry.
-We work exclusively with full truckload (FTL) freight, meaning your goods travel without consolidation, reducing handling and optimizing operational timelines.
+At Control Terrestre we coordinate full truckload cross-border transport services to and from Calgary, tailored to the specific needs of each industry.
+We work exclusively with full truckloads (FTL), ensuring your cargo travels unconsolidated, reducing handling and optimizing operational transit times.

-Our available fleet includes 48' and 53' Dry Vans in full and tandem configurations, refrigerated units for products requiring temperature control, flatbeds for oversized cargo, tankers for liquids, and hoppers.
-This variety of equipment allows us to handle everything from energy sector products to refrigerated agricultural exports.
+Our available fleet includes 48- and 53-foot Dry Vans in standard and tandem configurations, refrigerated units for temperature-sensitive goods, flatbeds for oversized cargo, tanker trucks for liquids, and bulk carriers.
+This range of equipment allows us to serve everything from energy sector shipments to refrigerated agricultural exports.

-For the Canada-US corridor, we coordinate operations through the Coutts-Sweetgrass crossing and other strategic border points.
-When cargo needs to reach Mexico, we manage the complete logistics including the crossing at the US-Mexico border, leveraging our experience in tripartite operations across North America.
+For the Canada-United States corridor, we coordinate operations through the Coutts-Sweetgrass crossing and other strategic border points.
+When cargo needs to reach Mexico, we manage the full logistics chain including the U.S.-Mexico border crossing, drawing on our expertise in trilateral North American operations.

-Our partner carriers hold certifications such as C-TPAT, FAST, and BASC, which streamline border processes and reinforce supply chain security.
-These certifications are particularly relevant for Calgary companies moving high-value cargo or regulated products between countries.
+Our partner carriers hold certifications including C-TPAT, FAST, and BASC, which streamline border processes and strengthen supply chain security.
+These certifications are particularly relevant for Calgary companies moving high-value or regulated goods across borders.

-What types of cargo can you transport from Calgary to the US and Mexico?
+What types of freight can you transport from Calgary to the United States and Mexico?

-We transport full truckload (FTL) freight of virtually any type: industrial products, energy sector equipment, agricultural goods, refrigerated food, technology components, and specialized cargo.
-We have varied equipment including dry vans, reefers, flatbeds, tankers, and hoppers to match the requirements of each commodity.
+We transport full truckloads (FTL) of virtually any type of cargo: industrial products, energy sector equipment, agricultural goods, refrigerated food, technology components, and specialized freight.
+Our diverse fleet includes dry vans, reefers, flatbeds, tankers, and bulk carriers to match the requirements of each shipment.

 What is the main route for cross-border shipments from Calgary?

-The primary route uses Highway 2 southbound to the Coutts-Sweetgrass border crossing (Alberta-Montana), which connects with Interstate 15 in the United States.
-From there, cargo can be directed to any point in the US or continue to Mexico through the interstate highway network.
-We also coordinate alternative routes depending on the final destination and operational conditions.
+The primary route follows Highway 2 south to the Coutts-Sweetgrass border crossing (Alberta-Montana), connecting to Interstate 15 in the United States.
+From there, cargo can be routed to any point in the U.S. or continue on to Mexico via the interstate highway network.
+We also coordinate alternative routes based on the final destination and operational conditions.

 Do you handle refrigerated cargo for agricultural exports from Alberta?

 Yes.
-We have refrigerated units (reefers) in 48' and 53' full and tandem configurations, designed to maintain the cold chain throughout the entire cross-border journey.
-This is especially relevant for the meat and processed agricultural product exports that Alberta regularly ships to the United States and Mexico.
+We have 48- and 53-foot refrigerated units (reefers) in standard and tandem configurations, built to maintain the cold chain throughout the entire cross-border journey.
+This is especially important for the processed meat and agricultural products that Alberta regularly exports to the United States and Mexico.

 Freight experts